sea-art/eJournal/README.md

 ## Troubleshooting

-May the setup or deployment fail, [open an issue on github](https://github.com/Rickyboy320/PSE_Hokkies/issues/new).
+May the setup or deployment fail, [open an issue on github](https://github.com/eJourn-al/eJournal/issues/new).
 The setup and deployment scripts have been built for ubuntu, and may not work on any other linux distributions.
 May the need for this arise, the scripts can be altered to support additional distributions.

 ## Contributors

-Jeroen van Bennekum: Scrum Master, Database Design & Implementation
+Jeroen van Bennekum,
-Xavier van Dommelen: Design, Front-end & EDAG
+Xavier van Dommelen,
-Engel Hamer: Design, Front-end
+Okke van Eck,
-Hendrik Huang: Design, Front-end & EDAG
+Engel Hamer,
-Maarten van Keulen: Design, Front-end
+Lars van Hijfte,
-Zi Long Zhu: Database Design, Back-end, Testing
+Hendrik Huang,
-Joey Lai: Front-end, Back-end, Testing
+Maarten van Keulen,
-Teun Mathijssen: Back-end, Database Specialist, Testing
+Joey Lai,
-Lars van Hijfte: Project Structure, Back-end, Project Deployment, Server Master
+Teun Mathijssen,
-Rick Watertor: Project Structure, Back-end, Project Deployment, Git Master
+Rick Watertor,
-Okke van Eck: Front-end & LTI
+Dennis Wind,
-Dennis Wind: LTI Specialist
+Zi Long Zhu.